Wall Street Journal Recommended Cooking Class for Kids

 With a plan for your cooking lessons and the thinking done ahead of time, you’ll be able to engage with your kids, enjoy yourself, and watch them blossom.

 Tbs. vs. tsp.???
-It’s a foreign language to little people!
-We’ve taken out abbreviations and jargon (and printed in larger font!) so there’s no translation needed when making a Kids Cook Real Food recipe.
+It’s a foreign language to kids!
+No abbreviations or translations needed at Kids Cook Real Food

 We love the classes!
 I can’t believe how much the kids can do in the kitchen!
 Thank you for making this class and giving me the courage to teach them.